Vesper Concerts 2018-19 Season

 “SYBARITE5 Reinvents Radiohead” — New York Music Daily

 In a special performance for Vesper Concerts, SYBARITE5 string quintet will completely take you by storm with their musical prowess and unrelenting energy.
-Bring a picnic and a blanket and enjoy the beautiful grounds surrounding the historic Smyth House.
+Bring a picnic and a blanket and enjoy the beautiful grounds surrounding Presbyterian Church of the Cross.
 Food will also be available for purchase.

 2018-19 Season Schedule